-If you have leather upholstery, clean up spills immediately and use a leather cleaner made specifically for keeping your seats clean, protecting them and helping them look their best and to protect against future stains.
+If you have leather upholstery, wipe up as much of the spill immediately as mentioned above and use a cleaner made specifically for leather to keep your seats clean and protecting them from future staining.

-Dry the seats off and add a layer of protection using appropriate vinyl products.
+- Dry the seats off and add a layer of protection using appropriate vinyl products to resist future staining.

-Whatever kind of material you have for the interior of your car, it’s important to protect it to keep it looking fresh and clean.
-Choose a product that will repel stains and even freshen the fabric for the best results.
+Whatever kind of upholstery you have in your car, it’s important to protect it to keep it looking fresh and clean.
+Choose a product that will repel stains and freshen up the fabric for the best results.